lsst-ts/ts_observatory_control/doc/user-guide/tcs-user-guide-generic.rst

 Users can control whether to reset only the persistent or the non-persistent offsets using the ``persistent`` and ``non_persistent``.
 The relative and absolute offsets are always reseted for the selected option.

-For example, the commands bellow show how to reset only the persistent and non-persistent offsets, respectively.
+For example, the commands below show how to reset only the persistent and non-persistent offsets, respectively.

 .. code:: python